 In late September 2015, TUM expanded its global network by opening a North America Office.
 The office is located in the heart of Downtown San Francisco at the German American Chamber of Commerce and is within walking distance to the Goethe-Institut and the German Academic Exchange Service (DAAD).

-TUM San Franscisco is one of six liaison offices in addition to Beijing, Brussels, Mumbai, Cairo and São Paulo.
+TUM San Francisco is one of five liaison offices in addition to Beijing, Brussels, Mumbai and São Paulo.
 Already in 2002, TUM established its own offshore campus TUM Asia in Singapore.
 The expansion of a global presence is part of the initiative TUM Global, a core piece of TUM’s institutional strategy which was a part of TUM's successful application within the German Excellence Initiative.

 - Cultivating TUM’s partnerships in North America, e.g. by facilitating cooperation projects, advertising new programs and representing TUM at campus events